AI and exams

 Declaration of Originality

-By submitting their examination performance, students implicitly assure THM that they have completed it independently.
-All sources (e.g. numbers, images, texts) and aids (e.g. software, AI systems) used to create the work must be named and all literal or analogous copies and quotations must be identified.
-This regulates § 11a Paragraph 1 of the General Provisions for Bachelor Examination Regulations, which came into force in the summer semester of 2024.
-In addition, we now offer you one "Overview of the permissible use of AI in written examinations" as well as a "Recommendation for labeling AI in written exams" with the corresponding template “university declaration of independence” to.
-These help to clarify the use and handling of AI in written examinations such as term papers, theses and seminar papers (not in exams).
+By submitting their examination work, THM students implicitly confirm that they have completed it independently.
+All sources (e.g., figures, images, texts) and aids (e.g., software, AI systems) used in the creation of the work must be named, and all direct or indirect quotations and quotations must be clearly identified.
+This is regulated by Section 11a paragraph 1 of the General Provisions for Bachelor's Examination Regulations, which came into effect in the summer semester of 2024.
+In addition to this, we now offer you a "Overview of permissible AI applications in written exams" as well as a "Recommendation on the labeling of AI in written examinations" with the associated template of a "university-wide declaration of independence" These help to clarify the use and handling of AI in written assessments such as term papers, theses and seminar papers (not in exams).

-The examiners decide on the application of the documents and those responsible for the module determine the content - the exception is the theses, where this is done in coordination with the examiners.
-The use of the documents should initially be understood as a recommendation for a test run that will be evaluated.
+The examiners decide on the use of the documents, and the module coordinators determine the content – with the exception of the theses, which are determined in consultation with the examiners.
+The use of the documents should initially be understood as a recommendation for a trial run, which will be evaluated.

 Press reviews